Initial Release: Winter 2003, Fukubako 2004 Prize Beyblade (Lime-Green, Secret Light-Blue)

 Metal Spring, ~16g.

-As compact as it is light, Metal Spring is unfortunately a featherweight.
+As compact as it is light, Metal Spring is unfortunately a featherweight and suffers tremendously for it.

 The only HMS AR that has zero plastic contact points, the perimeter is completely metal.